humbertoromanojr/pokemons/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.

+#### Note
-**Note:** Sorry but unfortunately, it was only possible to test on Android.
+- Sorry but unfortunately, it was only possible to test on Android.